ni-sh-a-char/Monsterrr/README.md

 ## Deployment to Render
 1. Push code to your GitHub org.
 2. Connect Render to the repo.
-3. Add all required .env variables in the Render dashboard (see `.env.example` for reference).
+3. Add all required .env variables in the Render dashboard (see `.env` for reference).
 4. Render will run the API service using:
 	```sh
 	uvicorn main:app --host 0.0.0.0 --port 8000